akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/mapConcat.md

 ## Description

 Transform each element into zero or more elements that are individually passed downstream.
+This can be used to flatten collections into individual stream elements.
 Returning an empty iterable results in zero elements being passed downstream rather than the stream being cancelled.

 ## Example

-The following takes a stream of integers and duplicates each element.
+The following takes a stream of integers and emits each element twice downstream.

 Scala
 :  @@snip [MapConcat.scala](/akka-docs/src/test/scala/docs/stream/operators/sourceorflow/MapConcat.scala) { #map-concat }